It’s a very strange use but sometimes, it can save time and money.

 You’ve few dedicated servers (not OVH) and you’ve DDOS attacks.

-Firstly, you call your provider and pay for anti-DDOS protection but it’s not accurate.
+Firstly, you call your provider and pay for anti-DDOS protection but it’s inaccurate.

 What can you do?